 - (b) This opinion is based on the current provisions of the laws of Switzerland and the regulations thereunder in effect on the date hereof and only as currently interpreted in Switzerland.
 Such laws and their interpretation are subject to change. - (c) We express no opinion as regards the withdrawal of shareholders' pre-emptive rights (Bezugsrechte) in connection with the Investment. - (d) The Company's authorized share capital as per the Articles authorizes the Company's board of directors to increase the share capital by up to CHF 61,000.00 through the issuance of no more than 3,050,000 registered shares with a nominal value of CHF 0.02 until 29 January 2020.
 Any issuances of Shares by the Company under the Company's authorized share capital other than to the Investor would further decrease the number of available Shares issuable under the Agreement.
-If the Company and the Company's board of directors wanted to issue more Shares to the Investor under the Agreement than available under the Company's authorized share capital as per the Articles, the Company's shareholders' meeting would have to amend the Articles. - (e) It should be noted that pursuant to article 706 and 706a of the Swiss Code of Obligations, the shareholders are entitled to challenge resolutions adopted by the shareholders' meeting that violate the law or a company's articles of association by initiating legal proceedings against a company within two months following such meeting.
-Such period has not lapsed with respect to the First Merger EGM Resolution and the Second Merger EGM Resolution. - (f) When used in this opinion, the term "non-assessable" means that no further contributions have to be made by the relevant holder of the Shares. - (g) We express no opinion as to the accuracy or completeness of the information contained in the Registration Statement. - (h) We express no opinion as to any commercial, calculating, auditing or other non-legal matters.
+If the Company and the Company's board of directors wanted to issue more Shares to the Investor under the Agreement than available under the Company's authorized share capital as per the Articles, the Company's shareholders' meeting would have to amend the Articles. - (e) When used in this opinion, the term "non-assessable" means that no further contributions have to be made by the relevant holder of the Shares. - (f) We express no opinion as to the accuracy or completeness of the information contained in the Registration Statement. - (g) We express no opinion as to any commercial, calculating, auditing or other non-legal matters.
 Further, we express no opinion as to tax law.